 Vaccines are designed to activate the human body’s immune response to fight an infection.
 If you become infected with COVID-19 and you’re fully vaccinated, your immune system will recognize the infection and work to fight it.

-Boosters are recommended for most people after certain amounts of time.
-Find out when to schedule boosters for different age groups.
-You can also talk to your family doctor if you have questions about vaccinations.
+At least a single mRNA bivalent vaccine is recommended for most people to stay up to date.
+Find out when to schedule updated vaccinations for different age groups.
+You can also talk to your family doctor if you have questions.

-According to the CDC, the Pfizer and Moderna mRNA vaccines are safe and effective.
+According to the CDC, the Pfizer and Moderna mRNA bivalent vaccines are safe and effective.
 COVID-19 vaccines are not experimental.
 They went through all the required stages of clinical trials, including extensive testing and monitoring.
-The Novavax protein-based vaccine has been determined to be similarly safe and effective to the mRNA-based vaccines.
+The Novavax protein-based vaccine has also been determined to be similarly safe and effective to the mRNA-based vaccines.
+As of May 7, 2023, Janssen COVID-19 Vaccine is no longer recommended or available in the U.S.

 Common Vaccine Myths

 - “The COVID-19 vaccine will alter my DNA.”
 COVID-19 vaccines don’t change or interact with your DNA in any way.
-Both mRNA and viral vector COVID-19 vaccines deliver instructions to our cells to start building protection against the virus that causes COVID-19.
+Both mRNA vaccines deliver instructions to our cells to start building protection against the virus that causes COVID-19.
 All COVID-19 vaccines work with the body’s natural defenses to safely develop immunity to disease.

 - “I don’t need the vaccine after I get COVID-19.
 The antibodies will protect me!”
 Even after infection, the CDC recommends getting a COVID-19 vaccine.
 Studies have shown that vaccination provides a strong boost in protection in people who have recovered from COVID-19.
 After recovery, reinfection is still possible.

 - “I just got the vaccine, so it’s impossible for me to spread the virus.”
 Getting the COVID-19 vaccines doesn’t fully eliminate the risk of spreading the virus to others, especially with the spread of new variants and varying infection rates.
-To protect yourself and others, the CDC recommends practicing tried-and-tested safety measures like wearing face masks, staying six feet away from others, avoiding crowds and poorly ventilated spaces, and staying updated on your vaccines and booster shots.
-COVID-19 vaccines, including boosters, are still your best option to help protect against serious illness, hospitalization, and even death.
-The CDC recommends all people approved for a COVID-19 vaccine stay current with their primary and booster doses.
+COVID-19 vaccines are still your best option to help protect against serious illness, hospitalization, and even death.

 Allergies and the Vaccines